Commonwealth free trade: Policy before Brexit

-The United Kingdom has been a member of the European Union and has therefore been unable to negotiate its own trade agreements for several decades.
-However, after the United Kingdom formally leaves the European Union, it may again be able to negotiate its own trade deals.
-While the UK has been in the EU it has actively pressured the EU to pursue trade agreements with other Commonwealth countries.
-In part, this has resulted in the EU initiating negotiations on free trade agreements with a number of Commonwealth countries.
+The United Kingdom had been a member of the European Union and had therefore been unable to negotiate its own trade agreements for several decades.
+However, after the United Kingdom formally left the European Union, it was again able to negotiate its own trade deals.
+While the UK had been in the EU it had actively pressured the EU to pursue trade agreements with other Commonwealth countries.
+In part, this resulted in the EU initiating negotiations on free trade agreements with a number of Commonwealth countries.
 At present, Canada and India are both in the midst of negotiating free trade agreements with the European Union.
 Furthermore, a number of Commonwealth countries, including South Africa, Cameroon, Zambia, and the 12 commonwealth members of the Caribbean Community, already have free trade agreements with the EU.
 The EU, through the Lome and Cotonou Agreements, have extended some preferential trade access to developing Commonwealth countries.

 However, the idea of establishing a free trade area within the Commonwealth has garnered interest in the UK amongst politicians and parties that advocated leaving the European Union who cite the development of a Commonwealth free trade policy as an important step in reshaping the UK's trade policy.
 The UK Independence Party has included a call for a Commonwealth Free Trade Agreement in its policy manifesto during the 2010 British general election.
-In addition, some members of the British Conservative Party, including MEP Daniel Hannan and MP Andrew Rosindell, have written extensively on the merits of expanding trade within the Commonwealth and the broader Anglosphere.

 On October 8, 2012, Tim Hewish and James Styles released their paper "Common Trade, Common Wealth, Common Growth" at the UK Conservative Party Conference in Birmingham, England.
 The following day saw British Foreign Secretary William Hague comment upon how the Commonwealth, which had been 'neglected' by previous UK governments, presented "enormous opportunities" for the nation.

 Supporters of Britain's membership of the European Union have criticised the proposal for a Commonwealth free trade area as unlikely in practice to come to fruition.

 Policy since Brexit

-The policy since the end of Brexit has been to maintain the integrity of a free and independent state regaining its sovereignty, it has been upon not just commonwealth free trade but also that of CANZUK and a $20 trillion United States trade deal the UK now having clearly wider interests then that of the 26 EU member states, yet Norway, Switzerland, Russia, and Ukraine, not in the EU but as European nations are of interest for trade.
+The policy since the end of Brexit has been to maintain the integrity of a free and independent state regaining its sovereignty.
+It has been upon not just commonwealth free trade but also a $20 trillion United States trade deal the UK now having clearly wider interests then that of the 26 EU member states, yet Norway, Switzerland, Turkey, and Ukraine not in the EU but as European nations are of interest for trade.

-The commonwealth however is still important to the UK nations rejoining like the Maldives with 53 members, with India in the commonwealth its the biggest democracy, its PPP is judged to surpass the US by 2050, so trade with the UK would be of significant interest to the UK as a matter of economic progress.